marthajsosa/KAPE/README.md

 ---

-## 🔍 Purpose
+## Purpose

-To automate and scale digital forensic collection and analysis using KAPE and PowerShell.
+These simple scripts can be modified to fit your needs and used to automate forensic collection and analysis using KAPE and PowerShell.
 Use cases include:

 - Collecting specific artifact types from live or offline systems
 - Parsing output from KAPE modules